manisha-55/pcda_payment_advice/README.md

-# PCDA Payment Advice Module
+#Payment Advice Module
-A simple Drupal module to manage payment advice forms for PCDA Hyderabad.
+A simple Drupal module to manage payment advice forms.

 ## Features
 - Displays a user form for PAN and claimed amount.